vbd/Fieldnotes/golang.md

 ## Finding libs
 - [Trending Go Projects](https://www.libhunt.com/l/go)
+- [grank.dev](https://www.grank.dev/) tries to help to choose the right dependencies for your next golang project.

 ## Profiling
 Based on a question from my team mate who is used to Pythons line_profiler (%lprun) and memory_profiler (%mprun).